ucb-ee290c/fa18-gps/doc/FFT-Generator.md

 When a new frame arrives, first half of points are multiplexed, delayed by N/2 samples and connected to the upper input of butterfly cell (BF).
 The second half of points are selected and directly connected to the lower input of butterfly, and it will arrive BF simultaneously with the first half data.
 The output of first stage triggers the second stage.
-The upper input of second stage connect to the upper output of the first stage for first N/2 results and then switch the lower input of second stage to upper output of first stage.
-And the lower output of first stage connect to the upper input of the second stage In the pipelined FFT each stage have a swicth working at twice the frequency of the previous stage and delay cells have half of delay than the previous stage.
+The upper input of second stage connect to the first stage's output through a commutator, it switches between two inputs at different frequency.The swicth in each stage working at twice the frequency of the previous stage and delay cells have half of delay than the previous stage.
-The total required memory is N/2+N/4+N/4+...+2=3/2N-2.
-But in this case, the butterflies only works half the time.
+Therefore, the total required memory is N/2+N/4+N/4+...+2=3/2N-2.
+And the required BF cells number is log2(bp) But in this case, the butterflies only works half the time.
 By using biplex structure, each biplex core takes two channels' input and each butterfly works in an interleaved way for adjacent input samples and it can work at full rate.
 This result in the reduction of Biplex cells and memory usage.